broadinstitute/cromshell/README.md

    * `list` *`[-c]` `[-u]`*
      * *`-c`*    Color the output by completion status
      * *`-u`*    Check completion status of all unfinished jobs

+   #### Clean up local cached list
+   * `cleanup` *`[-s STATUS]`*
+     * Remove completed jobs from local list.
+       Will remove all jobs from the local list that are in a completed state, where a completed state is one of: Succeeded, Failed, Aborted
+     * *`-s STATUS`*     If provided, will only remove jobs with the given STATUS from the local list.

  ### Features:
  * Running `submit` will create a new folder in the `~/.cromshell/${CROMWELL_URL}/` directory named with the cromwell job id of the newly submitted job.
  It will copy your wdl and json inputs into the folder for reproducibility.